RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-management_symmetry.md

 - ✅📈 **Scalability & Maintainability** → This approach requires/enforced clean architecture,
   that makes the codebase easier to maintain and extend.

-- ⚠️ **Increased Complexity** (additional abstractions, wrappers, and files) => may add to the size of the codebase and **Higher Initial Investment** → More effort and resources are required upfront, plus onboarding may be slower for new contributors, also needs discipline in codebase's development and maintenance
+- ⚠️ **Increased Complexity** => Heavy abstractions (additional abstractions, wrappers, and files) increase size and onboarding cost; maintenance becomes harder without strict discipline.

-### ✅ **Accepting of "State-symmetric approach"** and its requirements
+### ✅ **Adoption of the State-Symmetric Approach** and requirements

-👉 This monorepo was created to demonstrate an example of next challenge solving:
+👉 This monorepo was created to demonstrate how to implement a State-Symmetric architecture style — one that maintains the benefits of state-agnosticism (scalability, team flexibility, reusable business logic) but avoids its pitfalls (over-abstraction, complexity).

-**Implement a State-Symmetric architecture style** that _preserves the benefits of the state-agnostic approach_ (high scalability and maintainability, flexibility in team allocation, and effortless feature migration across projects, regardless of the chosen state manager), _but avoid its pitfalls connected to **Increased Complexity** of such approach_.
-In other words, make research of golden mean between business effectiveness and developer experience (DX).

-Therefore, the **following requirements are adopted** for the monorepo’s codebase: - _Code Reusability_: Codebase mostly can be reused across projects/apps - _Scalability_: Easily extend features and team size. - _Maintainability_: Clear separation of concerns, modular code. - _Testability_: Business logic can be unit-tested in isolation. - _Onboarding_: Easy for new devs to understand and contribute. - _Development flexibility_: Team members and code can shift between projects without friction.

-⸻
+Therefore, the **following requirements are adopted** for the monorepo’s codebase:

+- _Code Reusability_: Codebase is shared across apps
+- _Scalability_: Features and teams can be extended easily
+- _Maintainability_: Modular, decoupled, and testable code
+- _Testability_: Business logic testable in isolation
+- _Onboarding_: Lightweight entry for new developers
+- _Flexibility_: Code and people can move freely between apps/projects

 ## Decisions, Key Principles

-In this monorepo **State-Symmetric** approach was implemented by reducing of **State-agnostic approach's over-engineering**, that rarely delivers true value.
-Therefore, instead of introducing heavy abstractions, bridges, or interface patterns (no unified "StateManager" interface abstraction), just stick to clean architecture principles (strict layer separation) and applying a thin, symmetric facade and/or adapter layer on top of native state managers (BLoC/Cubit and Riverpod).
+In this monorepo **State-Symmetric** approach was implemented by reducing of _State-agnostic approach's over-engineering_ (that rarely delivers true value) and instead applying a thin, symmetric facade layer over native state managers (BLoC/Cubit and Riverpod) with preserving of others principle of state-agnostic architecture codestyle

+🟢 The result: 90%+ code reuse with minimal overhead, fast onboarding, and excellent DX — a golden mean between state-agnostic scalability and engineering pragmatism.

 ### Accepted Decisions

 - **Thin Symmetric Facades**
-  Minimal wrappers-facades with identical API/signatures for BLoC & Riverpod (e.g. SubmissionStateSideEffects ↔ listenSubmissionSideEffects),
-  and which use native state managers (BLoC/Cubit and Riverpod) behind the scenes.
-  This facade widgets are located in `bloc_adapter`, `riverpod_adapter` flutter packages accordingly
+  Minimal UI-layer facades wrapping native state with symmetrical API/signature.
+Used for parity in shared widgets across apps.
+Located in `bloc_adapter` and `riverpod_adapter` packages.
+  Example: `SubmissionStateSideEffects` ↔ `listenSubmissionSideEffects`

+- **Adapters & Modular Codebase**
-- **Using Adapters and codebase separation between apps and dedicated flutter packages** Contracts mostly are in shared `core` flutter package, implementations – in flutter packages.
+  Shared _contracts_ in the `core` package, implementations in adapter packages.
+Separate adapters for:
-  In other words we use different adapters, eg presentation-layer adapters (located accordingly in `bloc_adapter`, `riverpod_adapter` packages), data-layer adapters (located in `firebase_adapter` flutter package)

-- **Selective Abstractions (only when useful)**
-  E.g. Profile feature → uses unified AsyncStateView abstraction across BLoC/Riverpod.
+  - Presentation-layer (`bloc_adapter`, `riverpod_adapter`)
+  - Data-layer (`firebase_adapter`)
+    Example: AuthServiceContract (core) → FirebaseAuthAdapter (adapter)

+- **No Global Abstractions**
+  No abstract "StateManager" interface; native state managers are used directly.
+Wrapping happens only for DX/UI reuse.

+- **Shared Reactive States**
-- **Shared reactive states and state orchestration through native tools** E.g. SignIn feature uses shared between apps [ButtonSubmissionState] and [SignInFormState], without extra wrappers and reuse in both apps.
+  Example: SignIn feature uses `ButtonSubmissionState` and `SignInFormState` directly in both Bloc and Riverpod apps.

-- **Core features are practically state-agnostic**
-  All shared foundational modules from `core` flutter package ([animation], [errors_managing], [localization], [navigation], [overlays], [ui_design], etc.) are practically independent from state manager logic and reused in all apps

-- **Stick to clean architecture principles**
-  Business logic, data, and UI layers should be clearly separated.
-The state manager’s files only responsibility is orchestration (all business logic lives in use cases), UI layer is intentionally kept thin, nearly all widgets are stateless, simply react to state changes through facades and/or adapters and can be reused 1:1 across apps

-- **Symmetry between Riverpod and other state managers is ensured via GetIt** DI is provided by Riverpod’s ProviderScope, no additional DI container needed, unlike others state managers (Bloc/Cubit/provider), which are context dependant => with them use GetIt

-🟢 The result: 90%+ code reuse with minimal overhead, fast onboarding, and excellent DX — a golden mean between state-agnostic scalability and engineering pragmatism.

-⸻
+- **State-Agnostic Core Modules**
+  Modules like localization, overlays, theming, and animations are almost completely independent of state management and reused across apps.

+- **Clean Architecture Compliance**
+  UI layer is thin and stateless.
+Orchestration sits in the state manager layer.
+Business logic lives in use cases and domain logic.

+- **DI Symmetry via GetIt**
+  Riverpod uses `ProviderScope` (DI via context-free global scope), so to maintain symmetry, Bloc/Cubit/Provider-based apps use `GetIt` to achieve the same context-free experience.

+- **Composable and Layered Patterns**
+  The architecture allows for combining patterns pragmatically.
+For example, the Profile feature uses a UI compatibility wrapper (or API-mirroring approach) — enabling shared rendering logic across state managers while not introducing unnecessary indirection.
+  This illustrates how wrapper, facade, and adapter patterns may coexist when appropriate.

 ## Alternatives Considered